-Now, after learning how to create an experience, you can start capturing interaction information using Data Tracking.
+Now, after learning how to create an experience, you can start capturing interaction information using the Data Tracking feature of Intuiface.
 This will enable you to identify the preferences and - when relevant - demographics of those who use your experience.

 Add the Data Tracking Interface Asset

 - We are going to add an Interface Asset to our experience.
 Interface Assets enable Intuiface experiences to communicate with external data sources, business logic, and devices.
 In this case, we're enabling this experience to use the Data Tracking feature.